THE SOCIALIST REPUBLIC OF VIETNAM

 Vietnam has been considered a carrying pole with a hanging rice basket from each last point.
 The description is fitting for a single chain of mountain, the Annam Cordillera (in Vietnamese, Truong Son), extends from north to south, along the western border, joins 2 “rice baskets” by formed abundant Mekong River Delta in the south and in the north by the densely populated Red River Delta of the Tonkin area.
 Over 2/3 of the whole country’s population lives in the 2 low-lying delta areas, which both are composed of abundant alluvial soils brought down from the mainland Southeast Asia as well as the mountainous areas of southern China.
-The rest of the country’s population lives along the narrow coast of the Central, in the hilly areas of the Central Highlands, the north of Ho Chi Minh City (Saigon, formerly), or in the Red River Deltas north and west mountainous areas.
-The highest peak of mountain near the northern border is Fansipan (3,143 m/10,312 ft).
+The rest of the country’s population lives along the narrow coast of the Central, in the hilly areas of the Central Highlands, the north of Ho Chi Minh City (Saigon, formerly), or in the Red River Deltas north and western mountainous areas.
+The highest peak of the mountain near the northern border is Fansipan (3,143 m/10,312 ft).

 Vietnam is located entirely in the tropical belt lying between the Tropic of Cancer and equator and the.
-While there are some slight differences in temperature, depending on the altitude and seasons, the main seasonal variations are marked by the changes of rainfall.
+While there are some slight differences in temperature, depending on the altitude and seasons, the main seasonal variations are marked by the changes in rainfall.

 In the north, the rainy season often lasts from the middle of April to the middle of October; Hanoi capital has an annual average rainfall of 172 centimeters (68 inches); and in the mountainous area, sometimes the annual rainfall could exceed 406 centimeters (160 inches).
 In the Red River Delta region, the daily temperatures could considerably fluctuate, especially in the dry season, as the thermometer might drop as low as 5°C (41°F) in Hanoi region.
 The average temperature in Hanoi is about 30°C (86°F) during the rainy season.

 The south of the country is more tropical as throughout the year, the temperatures in Ho Chi Minh City could be varied just from 18 to 33°C (64 to 91°F).
-In the Central Highlands, the temperature are a little bit cooler, ranging from an average of about 20°C (68°F) in summer to 17°C (63°F) in winter.
+In the Central Highlands, the temperature is a little bit cooler, ranging from an average of about 20°C (68°F) in summer to 17°C (63°F) in winter.
 The rainy season could come with an annual average rainfall of about 200 centimeters (79 inches) in lowland regions, extending from early May to November.
-The typhoon season extends from July to November, with the most serious storms happening along the Central coast.
+The typhoon season extends from July to November, with the most serious storms happening along the Central Coast.
 Typhoons in this area could often lead to the severe loss of life and crop damage.

 The population of the country in 2014 was estimated at 90,500,000by the United Nations (UN), making it the 14th most populous nations in the world among the 193 countries worldwide.
-In 2005, about 7% of the population was more than 65 years of age, with about 29% of the population under 15 year old.
+In 2005, about 7% of the population was more than 65 years of age, with about 29% of the population under 15 years old.
 There were one hundred of males for every one hundred of females in the country.
 According to the United Nations, the annual change of the national population rate from 2005 to 2010 was expected to be 1.3%.
-According to Vietnamese government, this is a too high rate, despite the great success of family planning program in decreasing the fertility rate from 3.7 births a woman in 1990 to 2.9 in 2005.
+According to the Vietnamese government, this is a too high rate, despite the great success of family planning program in decreasing the fertility rate from 3.7 births a woman in 1990 to 2.9 in 2005.
 The estimated national population in 2025 is 103,187,000.
-The population density would be 251 per square km.The UN predicted that 26% of the population in 2005 would live in urban areas, and that urban areas would be growing at a 3.21%annual rate.
-The capital city, Hanoi, would reach population of 3,977,000 in that year.
+The population density would be 251 per square km.The UN predicted that 26% of the population in 2005 would live in urban areas and that urban areas would be growing at a 3.21%annual rate.
+The capital city, Hanoi, would reach the population of 3,977,000 in that year.

 Besides the Vietnamese ethnic, there are 53 other ethnic groups who live in the socialist republic of Vietnam.
 Many, such as the Jarai, the Rhadé, the Nung, the Thai, and the Tay, are nomadic tribal people who live along the Sino-Vietnamese border and in the mountainous regions of the Central Highlands.
-The overseas Chinese (Hoa) are descendants of those migrated into the region in recent hundreds years.
+The overseas Chinese (Hoa) are descendants of those migrated into the region in recent hundreds of years.
 The Khmer and the Cham are remnants of the past civilizations controlling the southern components of the nation.

 The ethnic Chinese is the largest ethnic minority of the nation, with more than 2 million of inhabitants.
 The Montagnards (mountain people) of the highlands in the Central is the second largest minority group.
 The Cambodians (Khmer Krom) has about 600,000 inhabitants, primarily living at the mouth of the Mekong River and along the Cambodian border.
 Other sizable minority groups are the Cham, the Tay, the Muong, the Man, and the Meo.

-The official language of Vietnam is Quoc ngu (Vietnamese).
+The official language of Vietnam is Quoc Ngu (Vietnamese).
 This is a tonal language, and it has many similarities to Chinese, Thai, and Khmer, and at least 1/3 of the Vietnamese vocabulary is borrowed from Chinese.
 Whilom, Vietnamese was written in Chinese characters; however, a Romanticized alphabet originally developed by Roman Catholic missionaries under French rule in the 17th century was adopted like the written standard form of the language.
-Almost every minority group has their own spoken language, and some of them even have their own writing system, but every child in the socialist republic of Vietnam has chance to learn the national language.
+Almost every minority group has their own spoken language, and some of them even have their own writing system, but every child in the socialist republic of Vietnam has the chance to learn the national language.
 Other languages used by Vietnamese in mountainous and remote areas are Khmer, French, English, Chinese, and the tribal languages of Malayo-Polynesian and Mon-Khmer.

 Buddhism is the dominant belief in religion.
 Nevertheless, several believers follow a mixture of Confucianism, Taoism, and Mahayana Buddhism; sometimes it could be called the “Triple Religion” of Vietnam.
 Though fifty percent of the population is commonly Buddhist, the Office of Religious Affairs under the government estimated that just eleven percent of the population is following Buddhists.
 As several people in Asia, people living in Vietnam also practice spirit worship – one type of religious belief that was especially prevalent in the tribal peoples.

 Christianity was first brought to the country by Roman Catholic missionaries in the seventeenth century, sponsored by the papacy, the Portuguese, the Spanish, or the French.
 Lastly, nevertheless, the Christian faith’s propagation that was banned by the Catholicism and the imperial court just could be followed in secret.
 French priests were particularly active in attracting the decision of the French in the 19th century to conquer Vietnam.
 Under the rule of the French, the Christianity was flourished, and when this country restored its own independence in 1954, there were over 2,000,000 Catholics in Vietnam, a population that rise to between 6-7 millions in 1998.
 Estimates indicated that eight to ten percent of Vietnam’s population is Roman Catholics.
 There are between 421,000 – 1.6 million Protestants anywhere in the nation.
-About sixty five thousands of people are Muslim, mainly Sunni.
-About fifty four thousand ones are Hindu, most of who are ethnic Cham.
+About sixty-five thousands of people are Muslim, mainly Sunni.
+About fifty-four thousand ones are Hindu, most of whom are ethnic Cham.
 The Baha’i Faith claimed a membership of about six thousand to eight thousand people.

 2 millenarian religious sects, the HoaHao and the Cao Dai, have become popular in the Mekong Delta among townspeople and peasants.
 Both religions are based in part on Buddhism.
 The HoaHao has about 1.3 million of members.
 The Cao Dai has about 4 millions of members.